Is Law Becoming the Next Big Dream After NEET and JEE for Indian Students?

 d.
 Interdisciplinary Relevance

-Legal education combines economics, sociology, technology, and political science — making it appealing for students who love critical thinking and social impact.
+Legal education integrates subjects like economics, sociology, political science, and technology, making it ideal for students interested in critical thinking and societal impact.

 3. NLUs: The IITs of Legal Education

-Just as IITs shaped India’s tech revolution, NLUs are shaping its legal and governance future.
+Just as IITs shaped India’s engineering landscape, NLUs are shaping the country’s legal and governance ecosystem.

 Top NLUs in India: